silliman/BlockchainImmersion/Day1/1330_ComposerSmorgasbord.rst

 **Step 3.3:** Check to see which version of Hyperledger Composer Playground is installed::

  bcuser@ubuntu16045:~$ composer-playground --version
- 0.20.2
+ 0.20.4

 **Step 3.4:** Start composer-playground by simply entering *composer-playground* without any arguments.
 Notice that Composer Playground is listening on port 8080::

  bcuser@ubuntu16045:~$ composer-playground
- info: [Hyperledger-Composer] :LoadModule               :loadModule()              Loading composer-wallet-filesystem from /home/bcuser/lib/node_modules/composer-playground/node_modules/composer-wallet-filesystem
+ 2018-12-07T15:06:55.551Z INFO    :LoadModule               :loadModule()              Loading composer-wallet-filesystem from /home/bcuser/lib/node_modules/composer-playground/node_modules/composer-wallet-filesystem {}$
- info: [Hyperledger-Composer] :PlaygroundAPI            :createServer()            Playground API started on port 8080
+ 2018-12-07T15:06:55.565Z INFO    :PlaygroundAPI            :createServer()            Playground API started on port 8080 {}$

 **Step 3.5:** Open Chrome or Firefox and go to the *URL http://<your_hostname_or_IP>:8080* and you should first see a browser frame pop up that looks like this: